thunlp/ChartCoder/README.md

 >
 > Xuanle Zhao, Xianzhen Luo, Qi Shi, Chi Chen, Shuo Wang, Zhiyuan Liu, Maosong Sun

+## Notes
-Our model is tested on the new version of Chartmimic, which contains 600 samples.
+1. ChartCoder is tested on the new version of Chartmimic, which contains 600 samples.
+The iclr version of ChartMimic is https://huggingface.co/datasets/ChartMimic/ChartMimic/blob/main/dataset-iclr.tar.gz.
+2. The code we utilize for evaluating is the Supplementary Material of https://openreview.net/forum?id=sGpCzsfd1K.

+All the results (including the baseline and our models) in the Table 3 in the paper is evaluated based on above two settings.
+When conducting the assessment in other settings, there may be performance differences.
+If you want to replicate the performance in the paper, it is recommended to achieve it under the aforementioned settings.

 ## News